 Input Values

-• Library and Folder Path - [optional] Provide the relative path between SharePoint Site and to where your new folder is to be created in.
+- Library and Folder Path - [optional] Provide the relative path between the SharePoint Site and the location where your new folder is to be created.

-• Login As User ID - [optional] Provide a user id (that is enabled as Secured Logins user) to automatically authenticate your SharePoint related operations within this flow action.
+- Login As User ID - [optional] Provide a user ID (that is enabled as a Secured Logins user) to automatically authenticate your SharePoint-related operations within this flow action.
 (For more details about this Apex Action, see this article.)

-• Use Asynchronous Method - Provide a true/false value to mark that this process is to be executed as an asynchronous approach.
+- Use Asynchronous Method - Provide a true/false value to indicate that this process is to be executed as an asynchronous approach.

-When Use Asynchronous Method is True, then the Output Value for the SharePoint Folder is returned as null.
+When the Use Asynchronous Method is True, the Output Value for the SharePoint Folder is returned as null.

 Library and Folder Path should always start with your document library name.
 By default, all SharePoint sites have a shared document library named Shared Documents.
 If your administrator has created other document libraries then you may enter any other document library name here along with your path to the newly created folder.